Carter County School Board completes interviews with finalists for director of schools

 As far as communicating with the school board, he said he would communicate in a way that was “most convenient to each board member.”

-The school board will meet in another special meeting on Thursday to select which of the finalists will be the next director of schools.
+The school board will meet in another special meeting on Thursday to select which finalist will be the next director of schools.